Barbaratao/CHIA/README.md

 Contribution:
 We welcome contributions to CHIA!
 If you're interested in improving CHIA's functionalities or expanding its resources, please refer to our Contribution Guidelines.

+This is only a prototype of CHIA.
+We will continue working on this and add more features, such as UI interface and data storage.
+Once the CHIA is fully developed, we will deploy it through Azure.

 License
 This project is licensed under Jun Tao.
 For more details, see LICENSE.